Making the Translated AnyScript Model Move#

 AnyBody Study object description

-This assembly contains 16 components, i.e. segments.
-So this assembly has a total 96 degrees of freedom when disregarding the constraints.
-But then a total number of constraints from the mates of 95 is removed, which means that only 1 degree of freedom is left.
-This is as expected for the mechanism and this is the degree of freedom driven by the driver, we have previously added.
+This assembly contains 16 components, i.e., segments.
+So this assembly has a total of 96 degrees of freedom when disregarding the constraints.
+It also contains a total of 96 kinematic constraints from the mates and the inserted driver.
+Since the driver only constrains one degree of freedom, the total number of constraints for the exercise machine is 95, and the one ‘free’ degree of freedom for the machine is driven by the inserted driver.

-You can successfully run the ‘Kinematics’ and ‘InverseDynamics’ operations of the AnyBodyStudy object and we are now ready to adding the human to the model in the final Lesson 3.
+You can successfully run the ‘Kinematics’ and ‘InverseDynamics’ operations of the AnyBodyStudy object and we are now ready to add the human to the model in the final Lesson 3.